dsbutler101/rpi-init/README.md

 - A recent Raspbian image downloaded and the full path noted down
 - SSH keys installed on your workstation with the public key to hand
 - A card reader that allows you to plug the SD card in to your Mac
-- Cloned this repo to your local workstation `git clone https://github.com/dsbutler101/rpi-init.git`
+- This repo cloned to your Mac `git clone https://github.com/dsbutler101/rpi-init.git`

 # Steps

-Insert the SD card in to the card reader and plug it in to your Mac.
-The `/boot` mount point may appear on your desktop if the SD card has been previously formatted with Rasbian.
+Plug the SD card in to your Mac.
+The `/boot` mount point may appear on your desktop if the SD card has been previously formatted with Rasbian (or is otherwise mountable by MacOS).
 Run the following command from the terminal after cd'ing to the cloned repo directory:

 `ansible-playbook init.yml -K`

+Use the `-U <user>` to specify an admin user if the current Mac user is not an admin user.

 When prompted enter the following information: